 Jim and Suzy Olsen arrived in Ecuador in 2012.
-They have three children and live in Calacalí, just a few minutes walking from El Refugio.
+They have four children and live in Calacalí, just a few minutes walking from El Refugio.
 Their daughter Kaia was born on February 3rd, 2012, and son Espen was born on April 30th, 2014.
-Eloise (Ella) was born on November 30th, 2016.
+Eloise (Ella) was born on November 30th, 2016 and Ava was born on January 20th, 2018.
 Jim and Suzy met while pursuing their undergraduate degrees at Concordia College in Moorhead, MN.
 The Olsens lived in Big Sky, MT for two years after getting married in December of 2006, and lived in Ithaca, NY for just over three years prior to their move to Ecuador.
 While previously holding the Communications Director role and leading Short-Term Teams Coordination, Jim stepped in as Interim Director of El Refugio in August of 2016.
 In June of 2017 he formally started as El Refugio’s Director.

 Jim is the son of a Pastor and began formally taking part in missions during the summers of 2003 – 2005, participating in ‘Summer Servant Teams’ though the denomination he grew up in.
 In college he served at a Christian Bible Camp in Minnesota (Inspiration Point Bible Camp) and after graduation from college he and Suzy co-managed the outdoor youth adventure program at Lone Mountain Ranch in Big Sky, MT for two years.
 Jim worked as a leasing agent and construction team coordinator of PPM Homes House Rentals in Ithaca, NY from 2008 – 2011 where he and Suzy also served on the global missions committee and worked together as part-time worship coordinators at Bethel Grove Bible Church.
 The Olsens have a love for the outdoors and relational ministry and feel very much at home living in Calacalí, Ecuador.